anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * `status`: contains the boolean value `true` in case of success and `false` in case of failure.
 * `reason`: contains a human-readable message;
   should not provide information beneficial to an attacker.
+  As the pledge is not localized at this point in time language selection cannot be done.
+  Therefore, English is taken as a default here for this diagnostic messages.
+  The internationalization of text is expected to be done on another level.
 * `reason-context`: contains a JSON object that provides additional information specific to a failure;
   in contrast to {{Section 5.7 of !RFC8995}}, MUST be provided;